Vytautas95/Robotics/Lokaverkefni/Diary_Sveinn.md

 **27/11/2017**

 We setup the program file and the flowchart for the assignment.
-Put header and connected all the components we'll be using,.
+Put header and connected all the components we'll be using.

+**29/11/2017**

+We relocated the sonar sensor because it read the line follower that was under it.
+Started coding the program today.